 Radish and meat miso spring rolls

-Cut the radish into sticks, about 1.5cm square and 8cm long.
-Place in the Chinese soup and cook until the bamboo skewers are soft enough to pass through.
+Cut the daikon radish into 1.5cm cubes and 8cm long sticks.
+Place in the Chinese soup and cook until soft enough to easily pierce with a bamboo skewer

-Put an oily frying pan over high heat and brown the radish from [1].
-Once it is lightly browned, remove it on top of kitchen paper.
+Heat oil in a frying pan over high heat and brown the daikon radish (1).
+Once lightly browned, remove to a paper towel

-Make meat miso.
-Place the frying pan over medium heat, add scallion oil, then fry the minced pork.
-Once the whole thing is cooked, add ginger, Shaoxing wine and soy sauce and mix.
+Make the meat miso.
+Heat a frying pan over medium heat, add the scallion oil, and then fry the ground pork.
+Once cooked through, add the ginger, Shaoxing wine, and soy sauce and mix

-Add sugar, sweet bean sauce and Chinese soup and turn it low.
-The taste changes depending on the type of miso you use, so while tasting it, add seasonings to adjust the taste.
+Add sugar, sweet bean paste, and Chinese soup stock, and reduce heat to low.
+The taste will vary depending on the type of miso used, so adjust the seasoning by adding more while tasting.

-Place one radish from [2] and about 20g of meat miso from [4] on the spring roll skin and wrap it.
-Apply flour glue to both ends of the skin, roll it round from the front, and hold it firmly.
+Place one daikon radish (from step 2) and about 20g of meat and miso (from step 4) into a spring roll wrapper and wrap it up.
+Apply flour paste to both ends of the wrapper, roll it up from the front, and press both ends firmly

-Heat the frying oil to 160-170°C and gently add it while adjusting the shape.
-Fry with oil so that the whole thing is evenly golden brown.
-If the surface is crispy, remove it and lean it on a net to drain the oil.
-Cut into small pieces and serve on a plate.
+Heat the frying oil to 160-170°C and gently place the pieces into the frying pan while shaping them.
+Fry while pouring oil over them until they are evenly golden brown.
+Once the surface is crispy, remove from the pan and place on a wire rack to drain the oil.
+Cut into bite-sized pieces and arrange on a plate

 -